Subject Information

 To achieve this outcome our curriculum is built upon enquiry questions which allow a deep focus on key historical topics, while also ensuring the development of disciplinary concepts, such as source work, interpretations and significance.
 Students realise the craft of the historian and can apply this across the syllabus.

-Key Stage 3: We begin our KS3 with a consideration of the concept and nature of power; what it means, how to come by it, and how (not) to use it.
-Beginning with the challenge of 1066, we explore what power meant in the medieval world, from monarchs and emperors to ordinary people.
+Key Stage 3: We begin KS3 with a consideration of the concept and nature of power; what it means, how to come by it, and how (not) to use it.
+Beginning with the Silk Roads and how information, trade and disease passed along these routes, we then move into focusing on Anglo-Saxon Britain and the Vikings.
+Following this we delve into the challenge of 1066, exploring what power meant in the medieval world, from monarchs and emperors to ordinary people.
 We look not just at our story, but those of global powers; Mali, Song Dynasty China and Mughal India; to explore what power means and how it is wielded across different cultures and civilisations.
-In Year 8, our focus turns to the concept and nature of liberty; covering religious upheavals and the English Civil War before moving on to the Industrial Revolution, Empire, Slavery and the Suffrage movement.
+In Year 8, our focus turns to the concept and nature of liberty, covering religious upheavals and the English Civil War before moving on to the Industrial Revolution, Empire, Slavery and the Suffrage movement.
 We end this story with the outbreak of WWI; a clear bridge to the problems when Liberty and Power collide.
-This theme is further explored in Year 9, as we consider the impact of WWI, covering aspects such as the response to Indian calls for independence in 1919 and the rise of the Dictators in Europe.
+This theme is further explored in Year 9, as we consider the impact of WWI, covering the Treaty of Versailles in 1919 and its impact and the rise of the Dictators in Europe.
 On a whole school level, we commemorate the First World War and Holocaust and evaluate the impact of these events as part of the wider conflict they are associated with.
 This journey of knowledge creates a lasting historical landscape to be engaged with the world and its future.

 Our curriculum is compulsory until the end of Year 9.
 The curriculum aims to find a balance between the very best of the national curriculum but in order to think like a historian, students engage with a variety of source material and interpretations.
 This extension of deliberate practice when dealing with these sources enables students to come into contact with a variety of information from different sources, learning to respect and listen to a range of voices from the past.